nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 }
 {% endhighlight %}

-{% endtab %}
-{% tab non-forms %}

-The generic Xamarin initialization is not required for non-forms apps.

-{% endtab %}
-{% endtabs %}

 ### Android initialization

 Add calls to the `OnCreate` and `OnNewIntent` methods of either your Application class or the first Activity you start.
-Be sure to replace `key_live_xxxxxxxxxxxxxxx ` with your Branch key from the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.
+Be sure to replace `key_live_xxxxxxxxxxxxxxx` with your Branch key from the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.

-{% tabs %}
-{% tab forms %}

 {% highlight c# %}
 public class MainActivity : global::Xamarin.Forms.Platform.Android.FormsApplicationActivity